Updated 5th February 2026

 Click here for the full gluten free shortcrust pastry recipe

-13g (½oz) caster sugar (add this to the pastry mixture after you’ve rubbed in the butter)
+Add 1 large tablespoon *icing sugar to the pastry mixture after you’ve rubbed in the butter (check method below at this point)

 For the lemon filling